 Students with Significant Cognitive Disabilities and Dual Sensory Loss: NCDB/ATLAS Report

-Beginning in 2020, NCDB and Accessible Teaching, Learning, and Assessment Systems (ATLAS) began working together to identify characteristics of students who are deaf-blind and have significant cognitive disabilities, using data gathered by both projects.
-This resulted in the publication of an extensive technical report in 2021, and the first in what will be a series of briefs based on the report in 2022.
+Beginning in 2020, NCDB and Accessible Teaching, Learning, and Assessment Systems (ATLAS) began working together to identify characteristics of students who are deafblind and have significant cognitive disabilities, using data gathered by both projects.
+To date, this has resulted in the publication of an extensive technical report and three topical briefs based on information from the technical report.

-Brief #1 provides details about this group of students, recommendations for identification, and implications for instruction.
+This brief provides details about students with known and suspected dual sensory loss, as well as recommendations for identification, and implications for instruction.

 The report is based on an analysis of information on students eligible for statewide alternate assessments from the following two key datasets: